Long Distance Listening !

 and the spoken word.

 Yes, I know.
 Amazing!
 But it's true and VERY FEW PEOPLE KNOW ABOUT THIS!
-Here is a virtually unlimited resource that can provide you with information, commentary, opinion, emotion, and safety advice, news, current events and the list goes on list goes on and on.
+Here is a virtually unlimited resource that can provide you with information, commentary, opinion, emotion, music, health and safety advice, news, current events and the list goes on and on.
 What we have here is the ORIGINAL Information Superhighway